Pedestrians, cyclists had uneventful 2016 and group hopes to keep it that way

 "We're excited to see these numbers," said Kelsey Lane of the Halifax Cycling Coalition.
 "We hope it's the start of a trend towards zero pedestrian or cyclist collisions."

-In 2015, three pedestrians and one cyclist were killed on Halifax roadways.

-It seems that a combination of policy, enforcement and improved infrastructure led to a safer 2016.
+The coalition credits a combination of policy, enforcement and improved infrastructure for safer roadways.

 Lane said programs like Heads Up Halifax, which encourages people to look up from their smartphones and be aware of their surroundings, are helping keep people safe.